How we do it

 2. Film and support

-We guide our local partners in their efforts to capture compelling visuals from hard-to-access areas, and provide ongoing mentoring and support to all those we work with.
+We guide our partners and teams in their efforts to capture compelling visuals from hard-to-access areas, and provide ongoing mentoring and support to all those we work with.

 3. Verify and distribute

-We strengthen our partners’ information-gathering through rigorous verification, and with additional material.
+We strengthen our partners and teams’ information-gathering through rigorous verification, and with additional material.
 We distribute information to those who can best use it, including courts, lawyers, policymakers, civil society, and the media.